kluoyun/FLY-Tools/README.md

     > The installation process relies on the Git service provider.
 If the download progress is stuck, please press `CTRL+C` to exit and try again.

+    > The maximum number of requests per hour for Github is 60, unknown for Gitee

     * Get the installation script via Github

         ```